Blog Articles

 • Data mirroring

-SAN switch with optical Fibre Channel connector SAS can also be made faster by using the high-end devices, routing planning, using a dedicated network and overall optimizations.
+SAN switch with optical Fibre Channel connector SAS can also be made faster by using high-end devices, routing planning, a dedicated network, and overall optimizations.
 Both storage solutions are often used within one organization.
 You may have a file server for storing user files and block storage for disaster recovery at the same time.

 SAN vs NAS Comparison Chart

-Now you are aware of fundamental differences between SAN and NAS devices and can find your bearing on the storage technologies ground.
-We have created a comparison chart with the key features of both storage types so you could choose the right one between SAN vs NAS.
+Now you are aware of the fundamental differences between SAN and NAS devices and can get your bearings on the storage technologies ground.
+We have created a comparison chart with the key features of both storage types so you can make the right choice between SAN vs NAS.

 SAN